ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ### A Note about becoming a team member
 {: #vpc-tg-dns-iam-iam_become}

 It is possible to populate each team's access group with users.
-But rather then create users this tutorial will create a Service ID in each team's access group.
+But rather than creating users, this tutorial will create a service ID in each team's access group.
 You are the administrator and will **become** a member of the different access groups by using the api key for the service ID for the team.
 The service ID names are `${basename}-x` where x is network, shared, application1 and application2.
 Later you will populate a `local.env` file in each team's directory with contents similar to this:
    ```sh
    export TF_VAR_ibmcloud_api_key=0thisIsNotARealKeyALX0vkLNSUFC7rMLEWYpVtyZaS9
    ```